Wills and trusts give instructions for who receives your parent’s assets after death. But if your parent doesn’t have a will, who gets the estate?

 Intestate succession happens without a will or trusts

 Intestate succession can be a long process.
 The court will take its time deciding who has the right to your parent’s estate.
-You may want to speak with a lawyer if your parent dies intestate.
+You may want to speak with a lawyer at the Law Offices of Alice A. Salvo if your parent dies intestate.